Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Consequences of higher-spin symmetries

 Thus we conclude that all $n$-point functions of $\mathcal O_0$ must match the original GFB or GFF theory for the coupling $\tilde \lambda$ in a neighbourhood of zero.
 Given our continuity assumption that no new states appear, this implies that the theory is still GFB or GFF.

-\paragraph{Special values of $\Delta_\chi$}For a discrete set of special values of $\Delta_\chi$, some coincidences occur that allow certain operators in the generalized free field theory to play the role of $\mathcal O_{2,3}$.
+\paragraph{Special values of $\Delta_\chi$}For a discrete set of special values of $\Delta_\chi$, some coincidences occur that allow certain operators in the generalized free field theory to play the role of $\mathcal O_{2}$ and $\mathcal O_3$ in \eqref{Q3O0}.
 For example, for a massless boson with $\Delta_\phi=1$, the operator $\phi^3$ is allowed to appear since

 is compatible with scaling.
 While we will not be able to conclusively rule out the existence of higher-spin preserving interacting deformations in such cases, we believe that they do not exist.
-Indeed, in the massless example above, expanding the equation \eqref{mex} to leading non-trivial order gives
+Indeed, in the massless example above, expanding the equation \eqref{mex} to leading non-trivial order gives (with $\beta(\tilde\lambda) \to 0$ as $\tilde \lambda\to 0$)

 The source on the RHS, however, trivialises upon setting $\Delta_\phi=1$, leading to precisely the same Ward identity \eqref{eq:thirdorderODEgff}, whose unique solutions are generalized free fields.
 For other rational values of $\Delta_\phi$ below 1, more complicated $\phi^n$ operators can play the role of $\mathcal{O}_2$, but in this case the four point function $\langle\mathcal{O}_2 \phi\phi\phi \rangle$ vanishes identically.
-It would be interesting to understand if these arguments can be pushed to all orders in perturbation theory or if there are actual exceptions to the no-go theorem for these special values of $\Delta_\phi$.
+Furthermore, when we consider the action of charges \eqref{QJO0} of higher and higher spin---which are required for to prove the no-go theorem---more and more rational values of $\Delta_\phi$ allow for the appearance of additional operators in the RHS of the Ward identity \eqref{mex}.
+It would be interesting to understand if the simple arguments above can be pushed to all orders in perturbation theory or if there are actual exceptions to the no-go theorem for these special values of $\Delta_\phi$.

 Our argument above applied for deformations of both GFB and GFF.
 In the fermionic case, the leading local deformation in AdS is an irrelevant two--derivative four-fermion coupling that can be identified with the CFT operator $T \overline{T}$,\footnote{See discussion on how to define the $T\overline T$ deformation in AdS$_2$ \cite{Jiang:2019tcq,Brennan:2020dkw}.
 In conformal perturbation theory around a CFT in AdS, the $T\overline T$ deformation can be unambiguously defined and given at the leading order by this four-fermion interaction \cite{Antunes:2024hrt}.} which famously preserves integrability in flat space \cite{Cavaglia:2016oda,Smirnov:2016lqw} including the associated higher-spin charges \cite{LeFloch:2019wlf,Conti:2019dxg}.
 In contrast, we have shown that the $T \overline{T}$ deformation of a single Majorana fermion in AdS$_2$ cannot preserve any higher-spin charges.